Chandeleur is on February 2, just a few days away. It’s a day that many French people celebrate by eating crêpes.

 There’s a fun tradition attached to Chandeleur: when cooking the crêpes, you hold the crepe pan in one hand and a handful of coins in the other.
-If you can flip the crepe in midair with one hand, and not drop the coins in the other, then you’ll have good fortune for the year to come.
-Everyone in the family should give it a try.
+If you can flip the crepe in midair with one hand, and not drop the coins in the other, then you’ll have good fortune the following year.

 - 1 1/2 cups flour